-Make more gifts
+6) Make more Christmas gifts

 If you ask a teacher what they want from their students, the number one answer was a letter of appreciation.
 Not another mug, not another pencil holder.
-Home baked goods and a note from your kid.
+Home-baked goods and a note from your kid.
 Continue this with your mailman, pool guy, or whoever you feel obligated to buy gifts for (these are the gifts we forget to budget for that really add up!).
 Of course, everyone loves cash.
 But you won’t go wrong with fresh cookies and letter just saying “thanks for all you do”.

 Check out these great Crafts That Teens and Tweens Can Make to Sell for some great DIY Christmas gift ideas!

-Find inexpensive traditions
+7) Find inexpensive Holiday traditions

 Tickets to the Nutcracker Ballet would be amazing for your little ballerina daughter.

-You know what else would impressive the kiddos?
+Do you know what else would impressive the kiddos?
 Hot chocolate, a Christmas movie, and the ability to stay up late.

 Drive around a look at Christmas lights, go sledding, make holiday crafts, enjoy Holiday baking days.

 There are so many traditions you can do this Holiday season that would cost you a fortune.